HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 > When there's no skin in the game, for many, it becomes just that— a game.
 - You are to become the _source_ of your interests to attract an audience.
 Not an influencer, a producer. ***A value creator***, to be exact.
 You are trying to improve the lives of others by consuming, synthesizing, developing, creating, and distributing value.
 The heart of entrepreneurship is creation and innovation.
 - Value creators are those who dedicate themselves to their interests, take it on as their life’s work to explore them, and distill the information into education.
+> The key to differentiating yourself is to solve Obvious problems in Non-Obvious ways, or to solve Non-Obvious problems in Obvious ways.
 - [[Writing#Build an audience |Building an audience]] of people is to remove your dependency on your employer, government, and any other centralized entity that controls most aspects of your life.
 > If someone can “flip a switch” and destroy your business, you’re playing roulette with your financial plan.
 Take **extreme ownership** (that doesn't mean you're disregarding delegation).
 > If you can outsource something or not do something for less than your ideal hourly rate, outsource it or don’t do it.
 If you can hire someone to do it for less than your hourly rate, hire them.
 That's how you spend your money to buy back your time.